Skip to main content

 Swarthmore Barbell Club

-Swarthmore Barbell Club exists to serve the students at Swarthmore who are passionate about physical fitness and learning about Olympic lifting and powerlifting.
+Swarthmore Barbell Club is a student-run organization dedicated to serve students at Swarthmore who are passionate about physical fitness and interested in learning about Powerlifting and Olympic lifting.
 We encourage collaboration, competition, leadership, and discipline through weightlifting.
-Each semester students have the opportunity to perform at local competitions and each week we bring in a strength coach to train and teach us.
-This organization is a student-run organization dedicated to helping Swarthmore students interested in participating in all activities related to lifting.
+Each semester students have the opportunity to perform at local competitions and each week we bring in two coaches, who specialize in Powerlifting and Olympic lifting, to guide us in our training.
 We seek to help Swarthmore students foster their love for physical activity in a safe and productive environment with like-minded people.
-The goal of this organization is to bring forth an active club on campus where students can learn more about weightlifting.
-Whether students are beginners, intermediates, or advanced in weight-lifting, power-lifting, bodybuilding, CrossFit, or Olympic lifting, the Swarthmore Barbell Club will serve as a common ground for everyone interested in learning more about the sports related to lifting.
-Our coaches specialize in Olympic lifting or powerlifting, and students can participate in competitions across the country.
+Whether students are beginners, intermediates, or advanced in weightlifting, powerlifting, bodybuilding, CrossFit, or Olympic lifting, Swarthmore Barbell Club will serve as a common ground for everyone interested in learning more about sports related to lifting.

 Swarthmore Capoeira